arekczarny/grimoire/architecture-how-to.md

 * [UML Basics - Polish](https://www.samouczekprogramisty.pl/podstawy-uml/)

 ## Architecture general references

+### Autonomy

+Types of Autonomy in Software developent:
+1. Business
+2. Technical
+3. Technological

+**Business Autonomy**

+* Allows to develop software products independently of each other
+* Different products have different SDLC and calendar of events (releases, planning etc.)
+* Higher product specialization directly influences code complexity or rather less of code complexity and more readable code

+**Technical Autonomy**

+Technical Autonomy enables product teams to separate components depending on:
+1. the need to scale
+2. specific security requirements

+**Technological Autonomy**

+* Enables teams to select the best tools for a given problem
+* Enables teams to select different programming languages
+* Enables to select different Operating systems

 ### Conway Law
 Organizations which design systems ... are constrained to produce designs which are copies of the communication